ardatan/graphql-mesh/.changeset/many-dingos-help.md

 '@graphql-mesh/serve-cli': patch
 ---

-Fix typings for `cache` definition
+Fix typings for `cache` and `responseCaching` definition in the configuration